ROLE: GRAPHIC DESIGNER

-"As the youngest of eight kids in a small Oklahoma town, I was always finding new ways to creatively express myself.
+"As the youngest of eight kids in a small Oklahoma town, creativity allowed me to have a voice when I'd otherwise be lost in the crowd.
 With so many siblings and my parents' super strict budget, sporting events and piano recitals were out of the question.
-Instead, we found ourselves putting on theatrical productions in costumes made of brown paper bags, household items, and whatever we could find at the time."
+Instead, we transformed sticks into fishing poles & put on theatrical productions in homemade costumes."

 After dropping out of college mid-semester of my senior year, I moved to Austin, TX to follow my dreams.
 Being young and naive, the next few years weren't quite as dreamy as I thought they'd be.
 Instead of landing a full-time gig at a fancy marketing agency, I ended up waiting tables for longer than I'd like to admit and took out a huge personal loan for a failing design studio.
 My next (itty bitty) paycheck bounced, and it was time to hit the drawing board again.

 While browsing the Craigslist ads one afternoon, I noticed a local photographer’s need for a second shooter.
 I saw the company’s beautiful images and knew I wanted to be a part of it.
 Just HOW I was going to do this, I wasn’t quite sure, since I was a designer, not a photographer.
 On a whim, I made a quick phone call to the photographer and learned I was the only person to call out of the hundreds of email responses they received.
 Several cups of coffee later, I was designing photography goodies and marketing materials instead of second shooting, which was exactly what I'd hoped for all along.
 It didn’t take long before other photographers started contacting me about my work, and Bittersweet was born.